-Last updated: 01 March 2024
+Last updated: 21 October 2024

-What is this report?
+What is the inclusive dentistry report?

 Who is it for?

-They range from a lack of information about how dental services work, to being refused care from a dental practice.
+The difficulties faced by people experiencing homelessness in accessing dental services can be significant.
+They range from a lack of information about how services work, to being refused care.
 In common with other socially excluded groups, many people experiencing homelessness have endured trauma, which can also affect their ability to seek and receive treatment.

-It’s getting even more difficult to find an NHS dentist and many lists are full.
+It’s getting more difficult to find an NHS dentist and many lists are full.
 I’ve tried 4 different dentists in my local area, with no luck.

 Seeking treatment

-To explore these difficulties further and how they might be overcome, we held a focus group with Expert by Experience participants, all of whom have direct experience of homelessness.
+To further explore these difficulties and how they might be overcome, we held a focus group with Experts by Experience with direct experience of homelessness.
+Participants spoke about how they felt that dental services were inaccessible to them, and what came across strongly was:

 • a lack of clarity on entitlement to NHS dental treatment

-• the belief they needed to provide ID or a current address to sign-up with a dental surgery
+• the belief they needed to provide ID or a current address to sign up with a dental surgery

-• digital exclusion, e.g., the requirement to sign up and/or complete forms online
+• digital exclusion, eg the requirement to sign up and/or complete forms online

 • the attitude of some dental practice staff and the feeling they were being judged for experiencing homelessness